Andrea-Behanova/miniTEM-Image-Segmentation/README.md

 # miniTEM-Image-Segmentation
 Software for segmentation of miniTEM images

-You can download Bio-Formats 5.9.2 package from https://www.openmicroscopy.org/bio-formats/downloads/
+Bioformats 5.9.2 package can be downloaded from https://www.openmicroscopy.org/bio-formats/downloads/

+Export figure package can be downloaded from https://fi.mathworks.com/matlabcentral/fileexchange/23629-export_fig